Pvt. Paul Peter Pirnat

 to the Pasay

-The night of January 30, 1945, Peter was one of 511 POWs liberated at Cabanatuan by U. S. Army Rangers.
-What became known as "The Great Raid" was done to prevent the Japanese from executing the POWs like they had done to the POWs on Palawan Island in the Philippines.
+The night of January 30, 1945, Peter was one of 511 POWs liberated at Cabanatuan by U. S. Army Rangers., in what became known as "The Great Raid."
+The raid took place to prevent the Japanese from executing the POWs like they had done on Palawan Island in the Philippines.

 During his time as a POW, Peter suffered from various illnesses.
 He had malaria, pellagra, and beriberi.
-When he was liberated, he weighed 110 pounds and returned to the Philippines for medical treatment.
+When he was liberated, he weighed 110 pounds and received medical treatment before being sent back to the United States.

 Peter returned home on the S.S.
 Monterey, at San Francisco, on March 16, 1945.
 After a stay at Letterman General Hospital, he returned home and was discharged from the Army on October 5, 1945.
 He married and resided in Cleveland for the rest of his life.
 Peter Pirnat passed away on January 8, 1974.